null

 What tarp thickness should I choose?

 Tarp thickness is measured in mils and generally determines durability.
-Light-duty tarps are typically 5–8 mil thick and are best for temporary coverage or short-term use.
-Heavy-duty tarps are often 12 mil or thicker and are designed for demanding environments such as construction sites, equipment protection, and long-term outdoor exposure.
+Light-duty tarps are best for temporary coverage, while heavy-duty tarps are better for construction sites, equipment protection, and long-term outdoor exposure.

 Are poly tarps waterproof?

-Yes, most polyethylene (poly) tarps are fully waterproof and designed to repel rain and moisture.
-Poly tarps are one of the most common tarp materials because they provide strong weather resistance while remaining lightweight and affordable.
+Yes, most polyethylene tarps are waterproof and designed to repel rain and moisture while remaining lightweight and affordable.

 Why are tarps smaller than the listed size?

-Tarps are typically listed by their cut size before hems and grommets are installed.
+Tarps are often listed by cut size before hems and grommets are installed.
 After finishing, the final tarp size is usually about 4–6 inches smaller in each direction.
-This difference is considered standard across the tarp industry.

 What is mesh count in tarps?